Step-by-Step Credentialing Guide for Healthcare Providers

 Credentialing doesn’t stop after approval.
 To stay active and compliant, you must:

-Missing a deadline or letting licenses lapse can result in lost billing privileges.
+Missing a deadline or letting a license lapse can result in lost billing privileges.
+Using insurance credentialing services or a credentialing tracker helps you stay compliant effortlessly.

 Tip: Use a cloud-based calendar or credentialing tracker to stay on top of renewals.